liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 Great!
 You've created a Liferay portlet project!

-Note, you can find more information Liferay's plugin frameworks in the chapter on portlet development.
+You can find more information on Liferay's plugin frameworks in the chapter on portlet development.
 In that chapter, we'll discuss the plugin creation wizard in more detail.

 Note: We're creating the event-listing-portlet project now so that we can highlight how Liferay IDE simplifies project creation.
 For more information on